Ways to Handle a Ticket

 in a conviction on your driving record if you have not previously entered a plea.

 Post a cash bond at the court office.

 at the court office (please ensure surety bonds include the required information in the provided sample).
 The Judge requires the original bond forms.

-Apply for a payment plan in person or by mail (capias pro-fines are not eligible for payment plans) Complete the
+Apply for a payment plan in person or by mail (capias pro-fines are not eligible for payment plans-call the court to see if your case is eligible) Complete the

 for Warrant Request Form

 Request jail credit for time served.
 Proof of incarceration is required.
 Complete

 .
 If you prefer to bring in or mail your document, please complete the printable